YHWong20/YHWong20.github.io/_posts/2023-12-14-buffer-overflow-2.md

 excerpt: "A ret2win challenge that involves parameters on the call stack."
 ---

+A ret2win challenge that involves parameters on the call stack.

 ## Preamble - The Call Stack
 Referring to the following diagram of a call stack,
 ![Call Stack](https://avinetworks.com/wp-content/uploads/2020/06/buffer-overflow-diagram.png)